 How We Help

-Career Services helps facilitate summer internships around the city, nation, and throughout the world that enable students to apply their classroom work to actual public policy.
+Career Services helps facilitate summer internships to put policy into action.
 Career Services also maintains a job/internship search database, accessible to students and alumni.
-In addition, the Career Resources Center is dedicated to students and provides a space to search for future internship and career opportunities.
 Search Careers and Internships

 Individual Résumé, Cover Letter, and Interview Feedback